-Do you have an overactive voice going through your head much of your day?
+Do you have an overactive voice in your head much of your day?
 Does it tend to replay the past, worry about the future and think, “If only this or that would change in my life, then I’d be happy”?

 Don’t get me wrong…I believe your head is important for navigating certain areas in your life.
 Like fight or flight, life-threatening situations, for example.